Analysis of branon dark matter and extra-dimensional models with AMS-02: 4. Fluxes at the Earth

-By considering that the Solar System is about $r\simeq8$ kpc and $z\simeq0$, we can obtain the fluxes of $\text{electrons}/\text{positrons}$ at the Earth as purely generated by DM annihilation, i.e., without considering any background from standard astrophysical sources.
-Hence the positron flux at the Earth becomes
+By considering that the Solar System is about $r\simeq8$ kpc and $z\simeq0$, we can obtain the fluxes of ${\rm electrons}/{\rm positrons}$ at the Earth as being purely generated by DM annihilation, i.e., without considering any contribution from standard astrophysical sources.
+Hence the positron flux at the Earth $\textbf{r}_{\odot}$ becomes

-where $v_{e}$ is the electron/positron velocity which in a general case depends on the energy $E$.
+where $v_{e}$ is the $e^+/e^-$ velocity which generally depends on the energy $E$.
 In our case we consider ultra-relativistic electrons/positrons, i.e., $v_e \left(E\right) \simeq c$.
-In Fig. \ref{Fig_flux_positrons}, it is possible to observe that after the propagation, the cosmic rays energy maximum does not happen at high energies, as we observed in the point of injection (see Fig. \ref{Fig_Branon_injection}).
-In the case of the branons with a tension of $f=200$ GeV the maximum of $E$ is $~ 1 \%$ of the highest energy and in the case of $f=100$ GeV around a $10^{-5} \%$.
-In addition, Fig. \ref{Fig_flux_positrons} also shows how higher tensions $f$ of the brane lowers the received flux for positrons.
+Figure \ref{Fig_flux_positrons} illustrates how after the propagation, the energy maximum for cosmic rays does not happen at high energies, as occurred at the injection point (see Figure \ref{Fig_Branon_injection}).
+In the case of the branons with a tension $f=200$ GeV the maximum of $E$ is $~ 1 \%$ of the highest energy and in the case of $f=100$ GeV around $10^{-5} \%$.
+In addition, Figure \ref{Fig_flux_positrons} also shows how the higher brane tensions $f$ are, the lower the received positron flux becomes.